What are the laws and penalties for having sex in public?

 Texas Penal Code Title 5, Chapter 21 defines sexual offenses in Texas:

 Public lewdness, defined by § 21.07, is a sex crime in Texas that prohibits sexually explicit actions that may be seen by other non-participating persons.
-Public lewdness often occurs when two people perform a sexual activity with each other in a public place where other persons can see the event.
-State prosecutors may also charge an individual with public lewdness if he or she is in an appropriate place for sex.
+Public lewdness often occurs when two people perform a consensual sexual activity with each other in a public place where other persons can see the event.
+State prosecutors may also charge an individual with public lewdness if he or she is in an inappropriate place for sex.

 Public lewdness may be charged in addition to or in conjunction with other sexual offenses like indecent exposure.
 Typically, when a party has sexual intercourse, deviate sexual intercourse including anal or oral intercourse with another person in public, or if he or she has sexual contact with an animal in a public place, he or she may be charged with public lewdness in Texas.

 Indecent exposure, defined by § 21.08, occurs when an individual exposes the anus or genitals with the intention of arousing or sexually gratifying a person in a reckless manner.
 That is, the alleged perpetrator doesn’t care if another person present might be alarmed or offended by the action.
-Even is the act is consensual behavior, indecent exposure may be charged because an alarmed or offended person present doesn’t consent.
+Even if the act is consensual behavior, indecent exposure may be charged because an alarmed or offended person present doesn’t consent.

 HIV exposure and compelled testing, defined by Crim.
 Proc. § 21.31, concerns victims of alleged sexual offenders’ right to compel the assailant to HIV/AIDS testing.
 If an individual is indicted for/waives indictment for an offense defined by § 21.02, § 21.11 (a 1), § 22.011, or § 22.021 of the Tex.
 Ann.
 Penal Code, the court or victim may require that the offender obtains testing for HIV as well as other sexually transmitted diseases (STDs).
 The person may willingly submit or be required to submit to testing.
 Results of testing are sent to the victim.